vuckro/wp-multisite-waas/readme.txt

 == Changelog ==
 Version [2.3.3] - Not yet released

-- Renamed to WP Multisite WaaS
+- Improved: Plugin renamed to WP Multisite WaaS
+- Removed: Enforcement of paid license
+- Fixed: Incompatibilities with WordPress 6.7 and i18n timing

 Version [2.3.2] - Released on 2023-12-05